 We need more affordable housing: In 2021, there were 1,010 households in Albury (4.3% of all households) in need of affordable housing as they were unable to access market-priced rental housing.
-As at June 2022, there were 465 general applicants and 39 priority applicants, forming a total of 504 applicants on the waitlist for social housing in Albury2.
+In June 2021, there were 359 applicants on the waiting list for social housing in Albury.
 The expected waiting time for a studio or one bedroom social housing property is currently between five and ten years.

 Around 30 per cent of all rental dwellings in Albury listed within the 12 months to December 2021 were considered affordable to households on a low income, but only 3.1 percent were affordable to households on very low incomes.
-These figures dropped to 3.1 per cent and 0 per cent when considering rental dwellings affordable to lone person households on low and very low incomes (respectively)3.
+These figures dropped to 3.1 per cent and 0 per cent when considering rental dwellings affordable to lone person households on low and very low incomes (respectively)2.

-1 .id (informed decisions) (2022) AlburyCity Housing Monitor https://housing.id.com.au/albury
+1.id (informed decisions) (2022) AlburyCity Housing Monitor https://housing.id.com.au/albury